-Brexit bill amendments to be published
+Brexit bill changes tabled amidst row

-Brexit bill amendments to be published by UK government
+Brexit bill changes tabled by UK government amidst power row

-The UK government will today publish its proposed changes to the Brexit bill, despite a continuing row with the Welsh Government and no deal in sight.
+The UK government has put forward proposed changes to the Brexit bill, despite a row with Welsh ministers.

-The changes refer to which of the powers returning from the EU after Brexit will be transferred directly to the devolved administrations.

-It has launched alternative legislation in Cardiff Bay, which the UK government has said is unnecessary.

-The UK Government said the vast majority of powers in devolved areas would go directly to devolved governments under the EU Withdrawal Bill.
+The Welsh and Scottish governments have claimed the EU (Withdrawal) Bill amounts to a Whitehall "power grab".

+After months of talks UK ministers have tabled amendments to the proposed law.

+Under the current bill, without the amendments, powers in devolved areas that are currently wielded at EU level, such as agricultural support are set to return to Westminster rather than Cardiff, Edinburgh and Belfast.

+Amendments to the Bill, which will need to be passed in the House of Lords, come after months of talks between the Welsh, Scottish and UK governments.

-Last week UK ministers announced the list of powers that they would retain, including food labelling and agricultural support.
+Last week UK ministers announced the list of powers that they would retain at a UK level, for a temporary period, including food labelling and agricultural support.

-A deal between the UK and Welsh governments is needed with AMs due to vote on whether the withdrawal bill should apply in Wales.
+But an agreement has yet to be reached to finally resolve a row over who is responsible for what post-Brexit.

 - Powers to be held back from Wales named